-What is the Who How might Risk Rating Control Measures in Place Remaining Risk Hazard? rd? may be people be harmed? harmed?
-Probability Severity Risk Probability Severity Risk Falling From a Height Participants Bruises, cuts and grazes.
-Contusions, concussion and death (impact with ground) 4 5 20 All instructors are trained by a ropes course trainer and assessed by the technical advisor.
+What is the Hazard?
+Who may be harmed?
+How might people be harmed?
+Risk Rating Rema Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Falling From a Height Participants Bruises, cuts and grazes.
+Contusions, concussion and death (impact with ground) 4 5 20 All instructors are trained by a ropes course trainer and assessed by technical advisor.
 All staff are periodically monitored to ensure compliance with procedures.
 All participants are provided with a suitable climbing harness.
-The instructor explains how to fit the harness correctly and participants are checked before ascent that the harness is fitted correctly.
-Any persons whilst of the ground must be connected to a suitable safety system.
-The instructor monitors the group to make sure no one climbs before the instructor has checked their equipment and safety rope.
-The group is shown how to belay, either the five point with tailor (prearranged groups only) or bell ringing technique depending on the groups level and competency.
-Appropriately qualified and signed off staff required with a 5-point belay group.
+The instructor explains how to fit the harness correctly and participa are checked before ascent that the harness is fitted correctly.
+Any persons whilst of the ground must be connected to a suitable saystem.
+The instructor monitors the group to make sure no one climbs before instructor has checked their equipment and safety rope.
+The group is shown how to belay, either the five point with tailor (pre arranged groups only) or bell ringing technique depending on the group.
+Appropriately qualified and signed off staff required with a 5-point be group.
 Appropriate belay devices are used.
-Safety knots are put into the rope by the instructor, at intervals as an extra safety back up.
-The instructor monitors the group whilst they are belaying.
-The instructor is responsible for lowering a participant from the activity.
-1 5 5 Exposure/ Hypothermia and Sunburn All Sunburn, high temperature and dehydration.
-3 3 9 Staff and participants must have suitable clothing for the weather and activity.
-Both staff and clients to drink plenty of water.
-Sun cream applied when needed.
-Wooden shelters in activity area 1 2 2
+Safety knots are put into the rope by the instructor, at intervals as are extra safety back up. s ety he 1 5 5 Objects Falling from a Height All Bruises, contusions and concussion.
+3 4 12 Everybody in the area must be wearing a helmet.
+All structural elements are physically checked and recorded during a monthly inspections, as well as visually from the ground at the start session.
+All participants are to remove everything from their pockets before the put on their climbing harness.
+Footwear must be appropriate and securely fastened.
+1 2 2

-RISK ASSESSMENT: Gladiator Challenge
+RISK ASSESSMENT: Wobbly Pole